Seeing Eye to AI: Comparing Human Gaze and Model Attention in Video Memorability: Methods: Model and Human

-In this section, we present the two methods featured in our work: (i)~a Transformer encoder based model that predicts memorability scores and spatio-temporal attention maps; and (ii)~an eye-tracking study to capture human gaze patterns of people performing the memorability experiment.
+We present two methods: (i)~a CNN+Transformer model that predicts memorability scores using spatio-temporal attention; and (ii)~an eye-tracking study to capture human gaze patterns during a memorability experiment.